Author: Aprilynne Pike

-I received an e-ARC of this book from the author and St. Martin’s Press via NetGalley in exchange for an honest review.
+I received an e-ARC of this book from Random House Books for Young Readers via NetGalley in exchange for an honest review.
 Thank you!

 Outside the palace of Versailles, it’s modern day.
 Inside, the people dress, eat, and act like it’s the eighteenth century—with the added bonus of technology to make court life lavish, privileged, and frivolous.
 The palace has every indulgence, but for one pretty young thing, it’s about to become a very beautiful prison.

 When Danica witnesses an act of murder by the young king, her mother makes a cruel power play . . . blackmailing the king into making Dani his queen.
 When she turns eighteen, Dani will marry the most ruthless and dangerous man of the court.
 She has six months to escape her terrifying destiny.
 Six months to raise enough money to disappear into the real world beyond the palace gates.